-What about cats?
-They're generally less tuned in to humans than dogs are, but do they have the ability to sniff out human diseases?
+But what about cats?
+They're generally perceived as less tuned in to humans than dogs are (perhaps unfairly).
+But do they have the ability to sniff out human diseases?

-So far, these anecdotal reports are all the evidence we have.
+So far, these anecdotal reports are all the evidence we have, and they're not much to go on.
 Unlike with dogs, there have been no formal studies examining cats' ability to sniff out cancer.
-This might simply be because it's more difficult to motivate cats, famously less food-motivated than their canine counterparts, to learn such a skill.
-Whatever the reason, we don't have any research to point to — at least not yet.
+This might simply be because cats are, on the whole, less studied than dogs, due in part to the popular perception that cats are "less trainable" or "less motivated."

-However, some experts firmly believe that cats have the potential to sniff out disease, as well as other things like bombs or survivors of disasters.
+Some experts do firmly believe that cats have the potential to sniff out disease, as well as perform other behaviors that could be useful to humans, such as sniff out bombs or survivors of disasters.

 A 2017 paper published in the journal Applied Animal Behavior Science points out that cats have better "olfactory discrimination" than dogs do.
 Kristyn Vitale Shreve, who co-authored the paper with Monique Udell, believes that this ability might make cats even better at sniffing out these things than dogs are: "Given the importance of olfaction in cat sensory perception, cats could be trained to discriminate between a variety of odors, therefore serving in working roles for detecting specific humans, medical scent detection, bomb sniffing, or drug sniffing."

 Some experts believe that cats may have the potential to sniff out diseases like cancer due to their advanced olfactory discrimination.
 However, because we have no research around the subject at this time, it's difficult to say definitively whether a cat can sniff out cancer.
 Here's hoping that changes soon.

 Always check with your veterinarian before changing your pet’s diet, medication, or physical activity routines.
 This information is not a substitute for a vet’s opinion.